The Fiber Optic Association - Tech Topics

 6. Layer 3: routing the packets across the Internet from data contained in the packet headers, specified in the IP (Internet Protocol).

-7. Layer 2: sending the data from your computer to enter the network through a modem, over a serial dial-up connection.
+7. Layer 2: sending the data from your computer to enter the network.
 The size of the data packets is also determined by the IP.

-8. Layer 1: (the Physical Layer or PHY) puts the packets, frames, or cells onto a voice grade local loop, a DSL (Digital Subscriber Line) circuit, or a SONET (Synchronous Optical Network) loop.
+8. Layer 1: (the Physical Layer or PHY) puts the packets, frames, or cells onto a Ethernet LAN cabling, a DSL (Digital Subscriber Line) circuit, or a SONET (Synchronous Optical Network) loop.

 9. Layer 1: Also comes into action again at the receiving end where the process is reversed and the data begins at their Layer 1 and terminates in Layer 7 where the receiver sees your e-mail on their computer monitor.